 This is the second skillbuilding course that provides technique and speed development drills to increase keyboarding skills on alphabetic, alpha-numeric, and numeric keypad.
 Students in the Administrative Assistant or Medical Front Office Assistant programs must earn a B grade (47 cwpm) or higher.
 This course is open for challenge; check with the BAS program director for details.

-BAS 115 Document Editing (2)
+BAS 115 Document Editing & Proofreading (2)

-Prerequistes: ENG 101 (may be taken concurrently)
+Prerequisites: BAP 105 (may be taken concurrently)

 Concentrates on developing effective punctuation, business grammar, vocabulary, spelling, capitalization, and proofreading skills.
-This course is required of all BAS program students and should be taken during the first semester.
 BAS students must earn a B- grade or higher.